10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 How to fix it

-Position your Teddy Bear Vine infront of a brightly-lit window where it will receive bright, indirect light with some morning sunshine or instal grow lights if the natural lighting is not adequate.
+Position your Teddy Bear Vine infront of a brightly-lit window where it will receive bright indirect light with 4-6 hours of morning or late afteroon sunshine or instal grow lights if the natural lighting is not adequate.
 Take a look at these full spectrum grow lights on Amazon.

 7. Very low humidity